Eligibility for Departmental Awards

 The Tang Opportunity Fellowship in Mental Health

 The Tang Opportunity Fellowship supports graduate students in the School of Social Welfare with a specialization in mental health, who demonstrate high academic distinction.
-The annual award amount is currently $1,500.

 The Tang Opportunity Fellowship in Mental Health was established with a gift from the Tang Opportunity Fund at the direction of Nadine Tang.
 Nadine Tang is an alumna of the School of Social Welfare.
 A Licensed Clinical Social Worker, she has a private practice and has served the university in many capacities, including as an assistant clinical professor in psychology and as Chair of the UC Berkeley Foundation Board of Trustees.